astralfrontier/peppermile.org/src/grand-adventure.md

 Dragons are spirits, but form bodies out of the elements: wood, ice, soil, even volcanic magma.

-The Holy Church of Delspire recognizes hundreds of saints, and catalogs and studies the dragon spirits.
+The Holy Church of Talispire recognizes hundreds of saints, and catalogs and studies the dragon spirits.

 ### Races

-Two other races share Delspire with humanity.
+Two other races share Talispire with humanity.

 The **Zelves** were created by the Cirrus Empire to be temporary hosts for their souls, and living repositories of memory.